Drifting Snow

-Drifting Snow is a Canadian drama film, directed by Ryan Noth and released in 2021.
+Drifting Snow is a 2021 Canadian drama film, written, produced, and directed by Ryan Noth.

 The film centres on Joanne (Sonja Smits) and Chris (Jonas Bonnetta), two strangers brought together by a car accident on a back road in Ontario's Prince Edward County; although neither is injured, Chris's car is damaged enough to not be drivable, so Joanne drives him back to town in hers.
 Each is grieving a recent loss following the death of Joanne's husband John (Colin Mochrie) and Chris's mother; Chris has also recently been diagnosed with a progressive eye disease which may eventually threaten his career as a cinematographer.
 As the two talk during the drive, their shared experiences of loss and uncertainty about the future help each to find new perspective on their lives.

-The cast also includes Linda Goranson, Jess Salgueiro, Patricia Phillips and Rachel Bonnetta.
+The cast also includes Linda Goranson, Jess Salgueiro, Patricia Phillips, Chris Locke and Rachel Bonnetta.

 Production

 The film was shot in 2019, and had been planned to debut at the Kingston Canadian Film Festival in 2020, but was not screened at that time due to the cancellation of the festival in light of the COVID-19 pandemic in Canada.
 It instead had its debut at the online edition of the festival in 2021, before being commercially released to video on demand platforms in May.